 After Barry Schwartz shared the news on LinkedIn, a lively debate ensued.
 Even Moz and SparkToro founder Rand Fishkin chimed in in the comments, saying, “Maybe Link Juice is legit after all.
 Maybe you should write more about it!”

 When he rejected Link Juice, Mueller answered a question about outbound links.
-Read also : How Do I Remove My name and Information from Google and YouTube?.
+See the article : The San Diego-based SEO Expert Company offers SEO Scientific Audits.
 He essentially ignored the original question, only responding to the unwelcome mention of “Link Juice”.

 While Mueller is usually neutral in his tone, this time he came close to a rant on Twitter: